Jim Kozimor: Play-by-Play

 He has worked with four NBA franchises in various broadcast capacities.
 Began as a back-up announcer for the Golden State Warriors (1989–92).
 Then did radio Play-by-Play for the Philadelphia 76ers (1992–94).
 He worked for the Houston Rockets and Sacramento Kings and also handled TV/Radio Play-by-Play for the WNBA Comets and Monarchs for 10 seasons.
 Also filled in TV Play-by-Play for Detroit Pistons basketball.
 Hosted Kings TV Pregame show "House Party Live".

 Kozimor has currently called college basketball games for the West Coast Conference.
 He has called college sports in the Pac-12 for football, men's/women's basketball, baseball, water polo, volleyball and lacrosse.
 He has also done the Women's NCAA Tournament for Westwood One Radio (2011–12).

-He was the Play-by-Play announcer for the San Jose Earthquakes of Major League Soccer from 2010-2012.
+He was the Play-by-Play announcer for the San Jose Earthquakes of Major League Soccer from 2010 to 2012.
 Awarded MLS Call of the Year in 2011.
 In 2012 also hosted MLS on NBC Sports pregame/postgame shows on NBCSN.

-From 2009-2011 Kozimor worked for Universal Sports and called triathlons and luge events.
+From 2009 to 2011 Kozimor worked for Universal Sports and called triathlons and luge events.